isantiag/css-airbnb/readme.md

 # Info
-This repo was one of the first assignment from GA to practice HTML and CSS.
+Assignment from GA to practice HTML and CSS.

----

 ## Licensing
 1. All content is licensed under a CC-BY-NC-SA 4.0 license.